eatyourpeas/checktick/docs/encryption-quick-reference.md

+---
-# Survey Encryption: Quick Reference
+title: Encryption Quick Reference
+category: security
+priority: 3
+---

 This guide helps you understand your encryption options when publishing a CheckTick survey.